top of page

 Credit: REUTERS/Gonzalo Fuentes

-Samuel Levine, the director of the FTC's Bureau of Consumer Protection, expressed his views on the proposed order, stating, "Our proposed order makes it easier for parents to safeguard their children's privacy on Xbox and restricts Microsoft's data collection and retention policies regarding kids.
-This action underscores that children's avatars, biometric data, and health information are not exempt from COPPA."
+Samuel Levine, director of the FTC's Bureau of Consumer Protection, highlighted the significance of the proposed order in safeguarding children's privacy on Xbox.
+He stated, "Our proposed order makes it easier for parents to protect their children's privacy on Xbox and limits what information Microsoft can collect and retain about kids."
+Levine also emphasized that children's avatars, biometric data, and health information are not exempt from COPPA.

 bottom of page